Azure/Industrial-IoT/docs/industrial_iot_deployment.md

         To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code XXXXXXXXX to authenticate.
         ```

-5. At this point you might receive an error indicating that the user or administrator has not consented to use
+5. At this point you might receive an error indicating that your administrator has not consented to use of
-    of the application, it will look like this:
+    `AzureIndustrialIoTDeployment` Enterprise Application, it will look like this:

     ``` bash
     [10:46:35 ERR] Failed to deploy Industrial IoT solution.